Gahdloot/Gahdloot/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-A referral Based System
+On A refferal system
 - 🌱 I’m currently learning ...
 Node.js, Rust, Cloud Computing
 - 👯 I’m looking to collaborate on ...
 Problem solving projects
 - 🤔 I’m looking for help with ...
 Blockchain development